mdrakibulislam-zero/WebQuizApp/README.md

 ## Usage:
 - First of all you need to download the entire folder.
 - Then open the index.html file in any browser.
 - You're done!
-Enjoy the quiz app.
+Enjoy the simple quiz app.
-- You also can use the quiz app online by using this <a href="https://mdrakibulislam-zero.github.io/WebQuizApp/" > link</a>.
+- You also can use the simple quiz app online by using this <a href="https://mdrakibulislam-zero.github.io/WebQuizApp/" > link</a>.

 ## Tutorial: